konkked/Underscore.cs/docs/Coding Standards.md

 ### How many tests do I write for a function?
 Rather than necessitating trying to write edge cases for functions that don't really have them, such as Function.Compose.Apply() and Function.Compose.Bind(), we're going to only test edge cases for functions that have them, such as Collection.Partition.Partition function.

-A new TestMethod should be made for every edge case, so that failure logs are more informative.
+A new Test method should be made for every edge case, so that failure logs are more informative.